Paw hygiene no reason to ban assistance dogs from hospitals

-Category: Climate Hits: 1According to a UN-agreement, assistance dogs like guide dogs, signal dogs and medical response dogs are welcome in hospitals and other public places.
+Category: Climate Hits: 2According to a UN-agreement, assistance dogs like guide dogs, signal dogs and medical response dogs are welcome in hospitals and other public places.
 However, in practice, they are regularly refused entry.
 Hygiene reasons are often given as the main argument for this.
 Research now shows that the paws of assistance dogs are cleaner than the shoe soles of their users, and thus, paw hygiene is no reason to ban assistance dogs from hospitals.

 Read more https://www.sciencedaily.com/releases/2021/03/210308111847.htm